 Making these cuts even more scarce is the fact that there are only two skirt steaks, one inside and one outside per side of beef.

-While rare to find outside skirt in many chain grocery stores, your local butcher may be able to get some for you.
-Sadly, most local butchers are going the way of the dinosaur, so I get outside skirt steak from Omaha Steaks.
-They don’t call them “outside” skirt steak.
-Instead they are just labeled “skirt steak” but they are the outer skirts and they come nicely trimmed.
+While it’s rare to find outside skirt in many chain grocery stores, your local butcher may be able to get some for you.
+Sadly, many local butchers are shutting down, so I get outside skirt steak from online meat purveyors.

 The outside skirt steak is located on the outside of the chest wall of the steer and runs in sort of a diagonal orientation from the bottom of the 6th rib to the upper portion of the 12th rib.

 Inside skirt steak is located inside the chest wall of the steer further back than the inside skirt.
 The inside skirt also runs parallel with the steer’s belly as opposed to the diagonal of the outside skirt.